jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

   This leads to an interesting point.
 All major distros have moved to systemd.
 Debian was the last hold out and they actually had a civil war and split over this issue.
 Half of the developers left and went to form a distro called Devuan--which is focusing on removing all the systemd dependencies and putting choice back in the users hand.

   Systemd has many nice and needed features.
 Leonart is updating pieces of Linux that haven't been touched in ages.
 He even wrote a [21 part defense](http://0pointer.de/blog/projects/systemd-for-admins-1.html "21") of systemd on his website.
-I will talk more on the technical aspects of systemd in the chapter X.
+I will talk more on the technical aspects of systemd in the chapter 9.

-  The fears of Linux users are that systemd will grab dependencies and eventually force Linux users into a small sub-section of systemd supported software choices.
+  The fears of Linux users are that systemd will grab dependencies and eventually force Linux users into a small sub-section of systemd supported software only choices.
+Some of the conspiracy theorists believe that since Red Hat could not coerce Linus Torvalds under their wing, that they will just innovate around him.
 In a sense create a vendor lock in.
+Could this be a [*"embrace, extend, and extinguish"*](https://en.wikipedia.org/wiki/Embrace,_extend_and_extinguish "Embrace, extend, and extinguish") tactic that Oracle and Microsoft were once so famous for conducting on rival technologies?
 What makes this all the more intreguing is that Lennart works for Red Hat.
 Would Red Hat mind if this systemd technology improved the Linux experience at the cost of choice of software and freedom available to the user?
 That is a good question.
-This also begs the question - can Linux survive as an independant and open software or does it need a commercial comapny backing it?
+This also begs the question - can Linux survive as an independant and open software project or does it need a commercial company backing it?
 Or could this be seen as Red Hat's grab for the entire Linux market?
 It is too early to tell but keep a watch on what happens with systemd.

 ## Chapter Conclusion and Summary